Starting School

 Equipment such as wobble seats can help children during periods where movement is restricted.

 It can be helpful to organise and document your advice when talking with the teacher, and send the plan to the teacher in advance of the event.
-See, for example, this caregiver’s completed Planning for change: Families (sample) [PDF] form for a school assembly.
+See, for example, the caregiver’s completed Planning for change sample form for a school assembly.

 Remember that different events may require different planning.

-Use the Planning for change: Families [PDF] form to record your advice.
+Use the Planning for change: Families form to record your advice.

 Moving from a familiar play-based environment to a new primary school can be challenging for many children.
 For children on the autism spectrum, understanding this change can be overwhelming and can have an impact on their emotional and behavioural responses.